T3tsuo/PokemonUI/README.md

 ## Where to start running the code:
 * Start at daycare facing the daycare man.
+* As soon as you hit start, make sure you click on the game.

 ## Pokemon Team Composition:
 * (Optional) Have a pokemon in your first slot of your party with the ability Flame Body for the eggs to hatch quicker.